 • Saving energy costs due to the temperature monitoring

-• Developing a deeper intelligence of the link between company’s actions and resource conservation
+• Developing a deeper intelligence of the link between the company’s actions and resource conservation

 • Providing access to real-time data in an easy to understand glance and go format; customised dashboards for each facility to reflect the systems in place

 It seems that the Internet of Things model fits well with the environmental monitoring.
-As it can be seen, the data collected by sensors can be used for simplifying people’s lives as well as industrial processes; for data mining, cost reduction and gaining the customer satisfaction.
-The IoT phenomenon will touch every aspect of our lives in the years to come, and it seems that sensors will take a front row seat.
+As can be seen, the data collected by sensors can be used for simplifying people’s lives as well as industrial processes; for data mining, cost reduction and gaining customer satisfaction.
+The IoT phenomenon will touch every aspect of our lives in the years to come, and it seems that sensors will take a front-row seat.